AccelByte/extend-service-extension-csharp/docs/6-creating-new-endpoint.md

 After defining the service and methods in the `.proto` file, build the service project using `dotnet build` inside the service project directory.
 This will re-generate all grpc related models and service class.
 Then we run the protoc compiler to generate the corresponding grpc-gateway code.

-## 6.2 Generating gRPC Gateway Go and Java Code
+## 6.2 Generating gRPC Gateway Go and C# Code

-After updating our .proto file, we need to generate Go and Java code from it.
+After updating our .proto file, we need to generate Go and C# code from it.
 The protobuf compiler `protoc` is used to generate Go code from our .proto file.
 However, in our setup, we've simplified this with a `Makefile`.